Local and National Group Grief Support Groups

 IU Health Bereavement Services

 Indiana University Health offers many bereavement services at no charge.
 IU Health’s Bereavement Services include Anticipatory Grief Support, Bereavement Support Groups, Grief Counseling After the Loss of a Child, Grief Counseling for Hospice Patients, Grief Counseling for Families of Hospice Patients, and Grief Counseling for Friends and Extended Family.
 In addition to these services, IU Health also offers Specialized Grief Workshops, Telephone Consultations, and Grief Educational Materials.
-To find out more about IU Health’s Bereavement Services, contact Bonita Stone at (317) 962-1797 or Sarah Danz at (317) 948-1703 or visit www.iuhealth.org/patient-family-support/suppor-care/bereavement
+To find out more about IU Health’s Bereavement Services, contact Bonita Stone at (317) 962-1797 or visit Bereavement | IU Health

 Community Health Network Grief and Bereavement Services

-Community Health Network (InTouch Bereavement) offers a continuum of grief and loss support services..
+Community Health Network (InTouch Bereavement) offers a continuum of grief and loss support services.

-InTouch Bereavement offers free support to adults grieving the death of a loved one, through individual counseling, support groups, specialty events, memorial services and more.
+InTouch Bereavement offers free support to adults grieving the death of a loved one through individual counseling, support groups, specialty events, memorial services and more.
 Facilitated grief support groups provide a safe space to share common experiences and feelings with others in the grieving process.

 Our team provides opportunities for a variety of loss situations to support you on your journey including the following:

-In-Person Groups (6-Week)
+Community Health Network - In-Person Groups (6-Week)

-Virtual Groups
+Community Health Network - Virtual Groups

 Our virtual support groups are safe, confidential, and open to anyone in the community.
 Please see the virtual schedule below.
 Go to www.ecommunity.com/services/post-acute-care/in-touch-grief-bereavement, find the virtual group you’d like to join, then click the JOIN link to attend the meeting when it's time.
 Virtual group times are as follows: